nullivex/apx/README.md

 Models are optional, but since using models to store data has become so common it seems silly not to support them in context and generators.
-Models do not get loaded by the Apx framework but can be added during an initializer or per action or task.
+Models do not get loaded by the APX framework, but can be added during an initializer or per action or task.

 ### Services

 Services are just libraries that are treated as singletons.
-Services should be used to maintain in memory information and provide access to data providers.
+Services should be used to maintain in-memory information, and/or provide access to data providers.
 Models are services but services are not necessarily models.

 ### Tasks

-Tasks are jobs that are ran either periodically or scheduled to run by an action.
+Tasks are jobs which are run either periodically or scheduled to run by an action.
 Tasks are considered headless and while they consume request data.
 They do not provide response data.
 They can, however, log using [winston](https://github.com/flatiron/winston).